DigitalRiver/digital-river-php/docs/Api/FilesApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $file = "/path/to/file.txt"; // \SplFileObject | A file to upload.
 The file should follow the specifications of RFC 2388 (which defines file transfers for the multipart/form-data protocol).
+Alternatively, a base64 encoded string may be sent.

 $purpose = 'purpose_example'; // string | The purpose of the uploaded file.

-$file_name = 'file_name_example'; // string | A filename for the file, suitable for saving to a filesystem.
+$file_name = 'file_name_example'; // string | A filename for the file, suitable for saving to a filesystem. fileName is required for a based64 encoded file.

 $title = 'title_example'; // string | A user friendly title for the document.